Home » Drawing Tutorials » Basic Drawing Tutorials » How to Draw an Eye from the Side

 Step 3: Draw the cornea and front of the eyelids

-The cornea on the eyeball is not a flat texture; it is convex, which creates additional volume.
-Indicate this volume with smooth lines extending beyond the contour of the eyeball.
+The cornea is not flat; it is convex and creates additional volume.
+Indicate this form with smooth lines extending beyond the contour of the eyeball.
 Then mark the front planes of the upper and lower eyelids.

 Step 4: Draw the edges of the eyelids in detail

-Now, using the previously drawn guidelines, refine the outlines of the upper and lower eyelids with smoother, cleaner lines, keeping in mind that they wrap around the eyeball.
-The principles of artistic vision are especially important here: think of the eyeball and eyelids as volumetric forms, and look through the shapes.
+Using the previously drawn guidelines, refine the outlines of the upper and lower eyelids with smoother, cleaner lines, keeping in mind that they wrap around the eyeball.
+The principles of artistic vision are especially important here: think of the eyeball and eyelids as three-dimensional forms, and visualize the shapes beneath the surface.

 Step 5: Detail the eyelids and add folds

 Refine the eyelid outlines with smoother, cleaner lines, keeping in mind that they extend beyond the contour of the eyeball.
-When drawing these forms, remember the spherical shape on which they lie.
+As you draw these forms, remember the spherical shape beneath them and add the main eyelid folds.

-Now draw the outline of the iris, separating it from the sclera.
+Draw the outline of the iris, separating it from the sclera.
 Then draw the pupil, placing it on the surface of the eyeball rather than on the cornea.
-The outlines of the pupil and iris should lie in the same plane and follow the form of the eyeball correctly.
+The iris and pupil should follow the curvature of the eyeball and lie in the same plane.

 Step 7: Clean the eye drawing

-Carefully erase all construction lines from the eye drawing and make sure the forms are correct and proportional.
-Check how convincing the drawing looks and whether any elements noticeably stand out from the overall image.
+Carefully erase all construction lines and make sure the forms are correct.
+Check how convincing the eye drawing looks and whether any elements stand out unnaturally from the overall structure.

 Step 8: Add tone to the pupil and iris

 First, fill the pupil with a dark tone using light horizontal hatching, making it slightly lighter at the bottom.
-Then fill the iris with a slightly lighter tone, hatching in the same direction as the pupil and also making it lighter toward the bottom.
+Then shade the iris with a slightly lighter tone, using the same hatching direction and leaving the lower part lighter to create a highlight.

 Step 9: Draw hatching on the eye drawing

-Indicate the shadow shapes according to the direction of the light, then carefully begin adding hatching to build the shadows.
-Apply the shading along the form to emphasize volume.
-The eye is a sphere, and the eyelids surrounding it are close to cylindrical forms.
+Indicate the shadow shapes according to the direction of the light, then carefully add hatching to build the shadows.
+Apply the strokes along the forms to emphasize volume.
+Remember that the eyeball is spherical and the eyelids wrap around it like curved forms.

 Step 10: Check and finalize the drawing

-Now check the entire drawing again, taking tone and shading into account.
-Unify all forms so nothing stands out, ensure the tonal relationships are correct, the proportions are accurate, and the overall eye drawing looks naturalistic.
+Review the entire drawing, taking the tones and shading into account.
+Unify all the forms so that nothing stands out unnecessarily, and make sure the tonal relationships and overall eye drawing look natural.

-The eye is a very complex form and also the part of the human face that attracts attention first.
+The eye is a very complex form and one of the first parts of the human face that attracts attention.
 The ability to draw eyes correctly is one of the most important skills in portrait drawing.

 Drawing this part of the face from the side involves many additional nuances that should be considered carefully.

-First, remember that the eye is a sphere, a volumetric form.
+First, remember that the eye is a sphere – a three-dimensional form.
 The eyelids create additional volume that surrounds the eyeball and forms its recognizable shape.

-Another important factor is that the cornea is also an additional volume that lies over the eyeball and creates a characteristic form, while the pupil does not lie like a texture on the surface of the cornea but inside, on the eyeball.
+Another important point is that the cornea is a separate curved form that sits over the eyeball and creates its characteristic profile, while the pupil does not lie on the surface of the cornea but inside the eye, on the eyeball itself.

-Keeping this in mind, try drawing eyes from the side as often as possible while slightly changing the angle.
-Draw both eyes with pupils and without them to better understand the overall structure and details.
+Keeping this in mind, practice drawing eyes from the side while slightly changing the viewing angle.
+Draw both eyes with pupils and without them to better understand the overall structure and individual forms.

-Eyelashes are another additional element that we intentionally did not include in the main lesson, but you can draw them yourself.
+Eyelashes are another important element that we intentionally did not include in the main tutorial, but you can add them yourself.

-It is also very important to practice drawing eyes in context.
-After learning to draw an eye from the side separately, draw it on a human face in side view.
+It is also important to practice drawing eyes in context.
+After learning to draw an eye from the side separately, draw it on a human face in profile.

-Try changing facial features, the degree of eye openness, and the direction of the gaze.
-This deeper practice will significantly improve your ability to draw the eye and construct the human portrait as a whole.
+Try changing the facial features, the degree of eye openness, and the direction of the gaze.
+This additional practice will significantly improve your ability to draw the eye and construct portraits.

-But drawing eyes is a very versatile process, so it is important to master all angles.
-In addition to the side view, be sure to learn how to draw eyes from the front, and develop this skill for confident portrait drawing in a frontal view.
+Drawing eyes is a versatile skill, so it is important to master every angle.
+In addition to the side view, be sure to learn how to draw eyes from the front to build confidence in frontal portrait drawing.

-Also learn how to draw eyes in three-quarter view, which is the most dynamic angle and the one most commonly seen in portraits.
+Also learn how to draw eyes in three-quarter view, one of the most commonly used angles in portrait drawing.